dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 for what are simply political purposes.
 IMO, such behavior shows disgusting disregard of what is a critically sensitive issue.

+### If You Advocate Racism...

+#### Have You Actually Considered How That Would Play Out?

+No, I really want to know.
+What are your ideas?
+What do you think America should look like in 10 or 50 years?
+How would your beliefs actually help people if they were widespread?

-And for the racists out there who would advocate for the implementation of such policies ... have you actually pictured what that would look like?
+For the racists out there who would advocate for the implementation of such policies ... have you even pictured what that would look like?
 It doesn't make sense and actually represents a broken, misinformed, almost schizophrenic view of domestic and international policy.
 What are you going to do, reimplement Jim Crow and Segregation?
 How's that going to work out?
 A person like this forgets certain economic realities ... no one's going to want to trade with you or help you.

+### For the Social Justice Warriors...

+I empathize with your mission, but have you considered that it's really not your battle?
+It's great when people stand up for others, but when is it enough?
+When is it too much?
+Are you so sure that the monsters you're fighting are real?
+Could it be possible that you're wrong?
+What if you are duped into irreparably damage someone's life on the basis of fighting for social justice, but it turns out that person couldn't be further from a racist?
+What if some foreign political force was pushing America to fight itself, so that we'd be too tied down with social problems at home, we'd lose a ton of ground in foreign policy?

+When you strike out at someone for being racist, how can you actually be sure?
+Did you ever bother to verify?
+Did someone tell you?
+Did you see a social media post?
+When you lashed out at them, how did your actions affect the situation?
+Did you ameliorate some tension in that environment?
+Did you protect someone?
+Did the racist change his beliefs?
+Or did you even bother to verify what that person's beliefs were, before or after you intervened?
+What if that person got the wrong impression of the situation and your interference drove them to seek comfort with a group of people that would make them more racist?
+How does that help racial and ethnic issues at all?
+How were other people in the situation involved?

+One problem I have with social justice warriors, in my personal experiences, they **used** racism to advance some other agenda, often political or just to help isolate me at work.
+If I could prove that happened and they were motivated in that way, how would you consider that persons actions then?
+Is that ethical to use such a divisive emotional issue?
+Now, what if I told you that these people in my personal experiences were mostly white?
+And, what if I told you that they never overtly asked me anything?
+And that the deceived the people around me and handled everything mostly behind my back?
+I never had the chance to set things right.
+In the long term, on a social scale, how does this advance racial issues?
+That would seem to exacerbate them!
+And it makes me sick!
+That makes me want to puke!

-And what people on the left don't understand is that the people they are vehemently demeaning as racists don't actually want that.
-For the most part.
+And what people on the left don't understand is that the people they are vehemently demeaning as racists don't actually want that... for the most part.
 Yes, there are some idiots who might actually want that.
 What people on the left also forget is that there really are nations that intend America harm in a very serious way.
 And by